 Sometimes it’s difficult to prove that there are tangible benefits to earning a graduate degree.
 Individuals might not believe that there are substantial opportunities to enjoy returns on the investment they put into a graduate program.
 The question for these individuals becomes: “Is a graduate degree worth it?”

 The answer to this question is one that professionals in the higher education industry strive to answer as well.
-In a report released by the Council of Graduate Schools and the Educational Testing Service in 2012 titled “Pathways Through Graduate Schools and Into Careers” industry professionals explore the potential benefits of earning a graduate degree, how graduate students are managing their careers, and the ways that society and institutions of higher learning might better support the career paths of graduate students.
+In a report released by the Council of Graduate Schools and the Educational Testing Service in 2012 titled “Pathways Through Graduate Schools and Into Careers” industry professionals explore the potential benefits of earning a graduate degree, how graduate students are managing their careers, what popular graduate degrees are currently, and the ways that society and institutions of higher learning might better support the career paths of graduate students.

 This article summarizes the report’s findings.